-As of December 31, 2014, we controlled approximately 62,800 lots under purchase agreements with deposits in cash and letters of credit totaling approximately \$348.4 million and \$1.7 million, respectively.
-Included in the number of controlled lots are approximately 7,800 lots for which we have recorded a contract land deposit impairment reserve of approximately \$56.1 million as of December 31, 2014.
-In addition, we had an aggregate investment totaling approximately \$82.0 million in five separate joint venture limited liability corporations ("JVs"), expected to produce approximately 8,800 lots.
-Of the lots controlled by the JVs, approximately 3,300 were not under contract with us at December 31, 2014.
-Further, as of December 31, 2014, we directly owned four separate raw parcels of land, zoned for their intended use, with a current cost basis, including development costs, of approximately \$33.7 million that we intend to develop into approximately 480 finished lots for use in our homebuilding operations.
-Of the total finished lots expected to be developed, 94 lots are under contract to be sold to an unrelated party under lot purchase agreements.
+As of December 31, 2015, we controlled approximately 68,800 lots under purchase agreements with deposits in cash and letters of credit totaling approximately \$373.3 million and \$3.0 million, respectively.
+Included in the number of controlled lots are approximately 6,100 lots for which we have recorded a contract land deposit impairment reserve of approximately \$42.2 million as of December 31, 2015.
+In addition, we controlled approximately 8,000 lots through six JVs with an aggregate investment of approximately \$60.5 million.
+Of the lots controlled by the JVs, approximately 3,300 were not under contract with us at December 31, 2015.
+Further, as of December 31, 2015, we directly owned four separate raw parcels of land, zoned for their intended use, with a current cost basis, including development costs, of approximately \$60.6 million that we intend to develop into approximately 980 finished lots.
 See Notes 3, 4 and 5 to the consolidated financial statements included herein for additional information regarding fixed price purchase agreements, JVs and land under development, respectively.
-Additionally, we have certain properties under contract with land owners that are expected to yield approximately 5,700 lots, which are not included in our number of total lots controlled.
+In addition to the lots we currently control as discussed above, we have certain properties under contract with land owners that are expected to yield approximately 8,800 lots.
 Some of these properties may require rezoning or other approvals to achieve the expected yield.
-These properties are controlled with deposits and letters of credit totaling approximately \$2.3 million and \$3.0 million, respectively as of December 31, 2014, of which approximately \$2.6 million is refundable if we do not perform under the contract.
+These properties are controlled with deposits and letters of credit totaling approximately \$12.2 million and \$350,000, respectively, as of December 31, 2015, of which approximately \$8.7 million is refundable if we do not perform under the contract.
 We generally expect to assign the raw land contracts to a land developer and simultaneously enter into a lot purchase agreement with the assignee if the project is determined to be feasible.
+In February 2016, we acquired one of these properties at a cost of approximately \$150 million which is expected to produce approximately 1,000 lots, of which approximately 160 lots are under contract with unrelated parties.